 Dear Rotary Club of Downtown Alexandria,

 Today is a day that I’ve been looking forward to for half my life.
-The journey I’ve been on since we first met has been amazing and I do try at every opportunity to make you proud.
+The journey I’ve been on since we first met has been incredible, and I do try at every opportunity to make you proud.
 Please allow me a moment to share with you where your impact has led me.

-Through all of this, I have had a myriad of professional experiences striving to make the world a better place.
+Through all of this, I have had many professional experiences striving to make the world a better place.
 I worked as the Emergency Response Planner for the American Red Cross in southern Louisiana during post-Hurricane Katrina, traveled the United States with the biggest names in music entertainment as a concert producer, and then decided to get back to my roots and dedicate myself to serving humanity in the United States Peace Corps.

 In these short 16 years, I feel like I have had lifetimes of experiences.
-I recognize and remember at every one of life’s intersections how I have moved down this road and it all started in 1999 when this club supported my candidacy to participate in Camp RYLA.
-I thank you for what you have done for me, what you have done for my generation, and for what I am certain you will continue to do for those whose journey is about to begin.
+I recognize and remember at every one of life’s intersections how I have moved down this road, and it all started in 1999 when this club supported my candidacy to participate in Camp RYLA.
+I thank you for what you have done for me, what you have done for my generation, and for what I am confident you will continue to do for those whose journey is about to begin.